-Bioassay Levels for Tritium Processing Done Tritiated Water or Tritiated Compounds (Ci) Tritium Gas in Sealed Vessels (Ci) Tritiated Water Mixed with More Than 10 kg of Inert Water or Other Substances (Ci/kg) In open room with possible escape of tritium 0.01 (10 MilliCuries) 10 0.001 Within fume hood of adequate design 0.10 (100 milliCuries) 100 0.010 Within glove boxes 1.00 (1000 milliCuries) 1000 0.100 lodine-125 and lodine 131 -- Employees must undergo thyroid monitoring if in one operation or over a 3-month period, they handle open forms of I or I in quantities which exceed those given in Table 4.
+Bioassay Levels for Tritium Processing Done Tritium Gas in Tritiated Water Mixed with More Than 10 kg of Inert Water or Other Substances (Ci/kg) In open room with possible escape of tritium 0.01 (10 MilliCuries) 10 0.001 Within fume hood of adequate design 0.10 (100 milliCuries) 100 0.010 Within glove boxes 1.00 (1000 milliCuries) 1000 0.100 lodine-125 and lodine 131 -- Employees must undergo thyroid monitoring if in one operation or over a 3-month period, they handle open forms of I or I in quantities which exceed those given in Table 4.
 For a single operation, monitoring should be done 6 to 72 hours after the exposure; for ongoing exposure to radioiodine, quarterly monitoring is required.